Lentinus crinitus

-Lentinus crinitus is a basidiomycete species of fungus.
+Lentinus crinitus, the fringed sawgill, is a basidiomycete species of fungus.

 Taxonomy

 It is in the subdivision Agaricomycotina, the order Polyporales and in the family Polyporaceae, within the group Polyporellus.
 There are many synonyms including Agaricus essequeboensis, Lentinus chaetoloma, L. essequeboensis, L. microloma, L. rigidulus, L. subcervinus, Curtis, L. wrightii, Panus crinitus, Panus wrightii, Polyporus phyllostipes, and Agaricus crinitus.
-The common name is the fringed sawgill.

 This fungus was first described by Carl Linnaeus, and reported and identified by Elias Magnus Fries in 1825.

 The closest relative is to L. crinitus is Lentinus swartzii and the closest genus is Polyporus with Ganoderma being closely related as well.

 It has been included in multiple phylogenetic studies.

 Lentinus crinitus appears to form a single mating group.
 In fungi, a single mating group means that a species has one mating type, or that it is homothallic.
 This means that the species can mate with itself, or reproduce asexually.

 Description

 The fruiting bodies commonly grow in irregular, clustered formations.
 The cap is 2–5 cm wide and ranges in shape from flat or slightly convex to depressed in the center or funnel-shaped (infundibuliform).
 Its surface is whitish when young, maturing to yellowish-brown.
 It is covered with a brownish scruff which can wear away.
 The margin is often rolled inward when young and flattens with age.

 The stipe can be 2–4.5 cm long and 2–6 mm thick, usually having a small bulb at the base.
 The stipe is not hollow, has a somewhat roughened surface and a leathery feel.
 The stipe is lighter in color than the cap but the same color profile.
 The gills extend slightly down the stem (decurrent), are narrow, somewhat forked, and finely toothed (denticulate), with a glandular surface.
 They appear in shades from pale to dark fuscous, sometimes featuring yellowish-brown hairs along the edges.
 The stipe, measuring 1–4.5 cm long, can be central or off-center (eccentric) in relation to the cap, cylindrical, and leathery in texture, with a covering of light yellow scaly hairs (squamulose) and darker scales (squamules).

 The basidiospores are white in and usually range between 5.5 and 8.0 × 1.8–3.0.
 The spores are rounded but may have a subtle point on one end that is off center and pointing right or left.
 The spores are not textured/smooth.
 These spores do not react with Meltzer's reagent.
 The spore print is white.

 L. crinitus has a monomitic hyphae system with clamp connections.
 This fungi has generative hyphae and skeleton-ligators which differs from skeletal hyphae.
 Skeletal hyphae are generally thick-walled, non-septate and unbranched or sparsely branched while skeletal-ligators are highly branched and more flexible but still provide more structure and rigidity than generative hyphae alone.
 Skeletal-ligative hyphae help with connecting and binding other hyphal types, contributing to both strength and flexibility.